 Yesterday I began John Wheeler's book Full Stop!
 The Gateway to Present Perfection.
 Speaking to our non-dual nature I laughed out loud when I read:

 "Why would the sky look for itself in a mass of passing clouds?
 It would never imagine itself to be one among the number of clouds that happen to be appearing, saying, ‘That particular cloud is me’."

 I laughed because in that instant I saw an image, an insight if you will, of me pointing to my own passing thought-clouds saying "This is me.
 This is me.
 No this is me.
 This is me."

 I can fool around with my thinking for better or for worse believing each thought to be telling me the truth about who I am and what is possible.
 This is called being human.

-And then I read something like this and I start laughing because I remember I am what is aware of thinking.
+And then I read something like this and I start laughing because I remember I am the awareness aware of thinking.

 There is tremendous power in hope.
 It is a game changer in how we show up to and in the world.
 Hope is not the light at the end of the tunnel, but the light already shining brightly within the tunnel.

 Today I feel moved to share with you a quote from psychiatrist Dr. Bill Pettit.
 My husband first heard this quote a couple of years ago on Dr. Pettit's The Real Change live podcast series.
 My husband always reads it to me when he knows I am on my way down the rabbit hole of less than helpful thinking, gently pointing me back to wellbeing.
 My hope is you will read it, continue to read it, and share it with others.